The Intern Year

 - Free Elective Rotation & Selective Rotations

-The community pediatrics and advocacy rotation comprises two weeks of the year during which interns are introduced to both pediatric advocacy and developmental-behavioral pediatrics.
-Interns have all weekends off without assigned call during this rotation, with the exception of two weeks of jeopardy sick call.
+The community pediatrics and advocacy rotation comprises two weeks of the year during which interns are introduced to community health topics and pediatric advocacy.
+Interns have the weekends off without assigned call during this rotation.

-During this rotation, interns spend time at community sites learning about various child health resources, different care delivery models, and the role of pediatricians in community health.
+During this rotation, interns spend time at community sites learning about a variety of child health resources, care delivery models, and the roles of pediatricians in community health.
 Some of the sites include Women Infants & Children, Foster HUB, Lactation clinic, and Alliance for Child Rights.
-Interns also teach injury prevention at local elementary schools, and teach healthy lifestyle and nutrition in obesity clinics.
-The pediatric behavior and development sites allow interns to spend time with our specialists learning how to administer and interpret developmental screening tools.
-They also participate in specialty clinics (e.g., autism clinic) and spend time at a variety of community sites which serve children with developmental disabilities, including Regional Center, and a CCS Medical Therapy Unit.
+Interns also spend time at community sites that serve children with developmental disabilities, such as the Regional Center and a CCS Medical Therapy Unit.
 At the end of each rotation, interns write a newspaper editorial or letter to a legislator on a topic of their choosing (e.g. youth sports participation, texting while driving, vaccinations, reproductive health access, childhood obesity or healthcare access for vulnerable populations)

 In the spring, all interns participate in a legislative advocacy module.
 Groups of five or six interns work together with a faculty advisor to learn about current child health policy issues, develop legislative advocacy skills, and familiarize themselves with local elected officials.
 The groups then prepare letters and policy briefs or fact sheets, and present them to legislative aides during visits to local legislators' offices.